ARMmbed/mbed-os-example-ble/README.md

 ### License and contributions

 The software is provided under Apache-2.0 license.
 Contributions to this project are accepted under the same license.
-Please see contributing.md for more info.
+Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for more info.

 This project contains code from other projects.
 The original license text is included in those source files.
-They must comply with our license guide
+They must comply with our license guide.

 ## Branches